-Apple didn't confirm this with the device, but the iPad mini 5 should get four years (or more) of software support.
-That means 4+ years of new software features, security patches, and bug fixes.
+Apple didn't confirm this with the device, but the iPad mini 5 should get four plus years of software support.
+That means four plus years of new software features, security patches, and bug fixes.

 While you might be tempted to go with an older (and cheaper) iPad model, support for those devices will end much sooner.

-The iPad mini 2 and iPad mini 3 don't get the company's iPadOS 13 update.
-They'll stay put on Apple's iOS 12 operating system.
+The iPad mini 2 and iPad mini 3 didn't get the company's iPadOS 13 update.
+They'll stay put on iOS 12.